Professional Development Resources Aligned to the Digital Literacy Competencies for Adult Educators

 - Email Basics

-- Common Sense Education Digital Citizenship Curriculum
+- Common Sense Media – Digital Citizenship Curriculum

-Various scenarios are presented to aid students in analyzing digital citizenship issues. - Teaching Skills that Matter Digital Literacy
+Various scenarios are presented to aid students in analyzing digital citizenship issues. - Northstar Online Learning (NSOL)

-For sites that are Northstar-subscribed locations, there are courses available for instructors to assign to students about Social Media and Digital Footprint. - Northstar Digital Literacy Curriculum
+For sites that are Northstar-subscribed locations, there are courses available for instructors to assign to students about social media and digital footprint. - Northstar Digital Literacy Curriculum

-For sites that are Northstar-subscribed locations, there are ready-to-go lesson plans for various digital literacy courses to aid instructors in their classroom preparation. - 11-15-2024 Friday Lunchtime Webinar
+For sites that are Northstar-subscribed locations, there are ready-to-go lesson plans for various digital literacy courses to aid instructors in their classroom preparation. - 11-15-24 Friday Lunchtime Webinar

-Artificial Intelligence Tools and Strategies
+Artificial Intelligence Tools and Strategies - 2-20-26 Friday Lunchtime Webinar

 View Resources for the Other Digital Literacy Competencies for Adult Educators